 Sam Farris, Vice President and General Manager of Operations for K+S Potash Canada (KSPC), says the caverns are formed using directional drilling and water injection.
 He says the process is more like an oilfield operation than conventional potash mining; where people work underground extracting ore and hauling it up to the surface for processing.
 The caverns will be enormous when completed, “each one of them will be bigger than an entire football stadium,” Farris says.

 “The steel erection program launched in October is the primary ‘above ground’ construction effort this winter,” Brown says.
-In addition to 35,000 tons of steel required to build the mine, workers will pour 75,000 cubic metres of foundation concrete – over 100,000 cubic metres including piling, backfilling and other applications – before the project is finished.
+In addition to the 35,000 tons of steel required to build the mine, workers will pour 75,000 cubic meters of foundation concrete – over 100,000 cubic meters including piling, backfilling, and other applications – before the project is finished.
 “The project has its own concrete batch plant right on site,” he says.

 Much of the steel and foundation work is taking place at the processing, production, and storage facilities where potash contained in solution extracted from the caverns will go through an evaporation and crystallization process before being dried, sized, and shipped to customers.
 A “tank farm” used to exchange fluids in the mining process is being constructed earlier than other parts of the final processing plant because it’s needed to manage the water and brine used in cavern development.
 Elsewhere, construction is well underway on 100,000 and 40,000-tonne product storage facilities.
 Brown says preparation work has begun for the rail tracks required to move product from the mine site to Canadian Pacific’s rail network and off to market.
 Track construction is scheduled to get underway later this year.